Dyslexia Symptom Test for Children

 Dyslexia is a learning disability that makes it hard for children to read, spell, and plan effectively.
 Dyslexia occurs in the brain, and it's highly genetic; if you have dyslexia, chances are much greater that your child will have dyslexia, too.

 If dyslexia goes undiagnosed, a child can not only fall behind in reading but also in development of advanced language and vocabulary skills.
 That, in turn, can cause her to think of herself as "stupid" or "slow" — which means it's important to pursue a diagnosis as soon as you see warning signs.

-This dyslexia self-test is designed to determine whether your child shows symptoms similar to those of dyslexia.
+This free dyslexia self-test is designed to determine whether your child shows symptoms similar to those of dyslexia.
 If the results give you further concern about the possibility of dyslexia, see an educational professional.
 An accurate diagnosis can only be made through clinical evaluation.
 This self-test is for personal use only.

 This free dyslexia symptom test was created from criteria developed by the National Dissemination Center for Children with Disabilities.